 These programs catalyze change in the employee mindset, motivate them, and improve their lifestyle.
 A healthy lifestyle equals a good mood, and this assures good outcomes.

 Communication is key to everything.
 Leaders must come together and devise a strategy that encourages candid conversations.
 Companies cannot go all tough and professional all year round.

 What happens after an appraisal meet-up or annual progress meeting?
 Well, feedback papers go in the garbage can, and emotions go downhill.
 Nothing fruitful comes out of it except a possible promotion letter.

 Leaders and bosses can encourage monthly or even weekly personal interactions pertinent to mental health, distractions, possible hurdles faced, and so on.

 This does not have to be way too professional and involve senior management, but a brief interaction between an employee and their immediate seniors.
 This fosters good relations, a cordial atmosphere, trust, and a lot of positive vibes.

 6. Time to Flex

-A gym in a company facility is like the rubber plant in a garden.
-It looks like a plant but no benefits whatsoever.
+A gym in a company facility is like a rubber plant in a garden.
+It looks like a plant but has no benefits whatsoever.
 A gymnasium is a part of the employee wellness strategy.
 But it remains the most underutilized source of happiness.
 Leaders must offer some time out to their employees so that they can head to the gym, flex, and be merry.

 The 9 am to 6 pm office shift can easily have a small percentage of shares for this effective wellness initiative.
 Sometimes, an employee might not feel the need to do it because of fear of time-wasting, stress, and workload.